opendiploma/bigbottle/README.md

 # bigbottle
-Rest api for BigchainDB using BottlePy python framework
+Rest api for BigchainDB using BottlePy python framework.

-Main motivation is to add possibility to access bigchaindb from any kind of server/client what supports http calls.
+Main motivation is to add possibility to access bigchaindb from any kind of server/client what support http calls.
 For python server application it's better to use native python driver from Bigchaindb.

 It comes together with bottlepy version '0.13-dev'.
 Normally it should work if you have already bottlepy installed.